-XInclude 1.0
+XInclude 1.0 (Second Edition)

-- XML Inclusions (XInclude) Version 1.0 is a candidate recommendation since 9/04 - "Many programming languages provide an inclusion mechanism to facilitate modularity.
+- XML Inclusions (XInclude) Version 1.0 (Second Edition) is a recommendation since 11/06 - "Many programming languages provide an inclusion mechanism to facilitate modularity.
 Markup languages also often have need of such a mechanism.
 This specification introduces a generic mechanism for merging XML documents (as represented by their information sets) for use by applications that need such a facility."